Reported Data - Business Magazines

 -

 ‘Standard’ certificate - analysed into UK and Other Countries, and by print and digital copies.
-You may opt to provide a more detailed geographical analysis if you wish.
+You may opt to provide a more detailed geographical analysis if you wish - please refer to the Optional Reporting section.

 -